Alexander L. Collins: Later years

 After leaving the court, he went into the land business with his brother-in-law, former Territorial Governor James D. Doty, in Menasha, Wisconsin.
 At the start of the American Civil War, their business faltered, and in 1864, Collins traveled to California for health and recreation.
-He returned to Wisconsin in 1867, and, in 1874, resumed his law practice in Appleton, Wisconsin.
+In 1867, he returned to Wisconsin.
+In 1874, he resumed his law practice in Appleton, Wisconsin.

 Death

 In his later years, Judge Collins resided with his son, Alexander, Jr., in Neenah, Wisconsin, and his daughter, Mrs. Jessie McCord, in Milwaukee.
 He died in Neenah on October 31, 1901.